alopezlago/MODAQ/README.md

         -   See if we can mitigate the issue where, once a player is added, you can sub them in before they were added.
             -   Another rough bit of UI is that, if someone leaves and a sub fills in their place, you have to do a sub event.
                 If you make them leave, you can't bring the sub back on, since they already "exist"

-*   Tossup protest dialog should auto-focus on the textbox

 *   After the views are done, some of the more nitty-gritty stuff: